At a Glance#

 Every pass rate in this phase comes with a 95 percent confidence interval computed inline in SQL using the standard Wald formula for a proportion:

 The Wald formula has one known weakness worth flagging before phase 03 starts using it: at very small $n$ combined with extreme $\hat{p}$, the upper bound can exceed 100 percent.
-One campus in the dataset (MAN, $n=11$) hits this case, producing a nominal upper bound around 105 percent.
+Two small campuses (MAN at $n=11$ and POR at $n=36$) hit this case, producing nominal upper bounds above 100 percent.
 The right reading is that the interval is too wide to be informative at that sample size, not that pass rates above 100 percent exist.
 Phase 04’s predictive-modeling section uses Wilson or Agresti-Coull intervals where this matters; phase 03 uses Wald throughout for transparency about the formula and accepts the occasional out-of-bound upper as a flag that $n$ is too small to draw inferences from.
+At the $n \geq 100$ threshold the phase uses for between-group comparisons, Wald and Wilson agree to two decimals on this data, so the methodological choice is a presentation preference rather than a numerical one.

 The first cut: first-time pass rate by region, with sample sizes and confidence intervals.